Life and Career Coach

 Originally from the Netherlands, I have 25 years of international corporate experience as an HR professional (UK, Netherlands, Taiwan, Japan).
-As an HR Director for a global professional services firm I provided business coaching to professionals at all levels.
+As an HR Director for a global professional services firm I provided business coaching and career coaching to professionals at all levels and advised many on finding the right work-life balance.
 As an independent coach I have given life coaching to individuals at a point in their lives where they had lost focus and needed to rethink the direction in which they were going.
 I have worked with many women who wanted to overcome their anxieties and find the confidence to follow their dreams and aspirations.
-I have also helped working parents to find the right work/life balance and I have supported ’empty nesters’ and expat wives find a new purpose in life.

 Education and training

 I have a Master’s degree in sociology from the University of Amsterdam.
 In addition to coaching training at the international firms I worked with I was trained by the Coaches Training Institute in 2007.

 Apart from my background in business I am also a mother of three teenagers.
 Over the years there were occasions when I felt that I had to change direction, refocus and find a new purpose.
 I have always found it very useful to seek the help of a professional coach to guide me towards that next step.
 I can recommend it!